backstage/backstage/.changeset/shiny-turkeys-doubt.md

 '@backstage/plugin-org': patch
 ---

-Render namespaced teams within dropdown items in `MyGroupsSidebarItem`
+Render namespaces for teams with subtitles in `MyGroupsSidebarItem`